 - Fix 11: Perform a Disk Check

 - Fix 12: Wipe SSD and Reinstall Windows 10

 - Sum up

 - User Comments

-Recently, more and more Windows 10 users report that they have come across 100 disk usage Windows 10 issue.
+Recently, more and more Windows 10 users report that they have come across 100 disk usage Windows 10 issue and they are seeking for a way to lower disk usage.
 See a Windows 10 user thread from answers.microsoft.com: